pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

  2. The workshop seats are  limited to  25.

- 3. If you are planning to attend PyCon India Conference, [Feel free to buy your tickets from here] (https://in.explara.com/e/pycon-india-2016)
+ 3. If you are planning to attend PyCon India Conference.
+ [Feel free to buy your tickets from here] (https://in.explara.com/e/pycon-india-2016)

 Hurry Up and book your tickets now!